Ultra Vortek: Gameplay

 Ultra Vortek is a fighting game featuring digitized graphics and sprites similar to Kasumi Ninja.
-The player fights against other opponents in one-on-one matches and the fighter who manages to deplete the health bar of the opponent wins the first bout.
+The player fights against other opponents in one-on-one matches and the fighter who depletes the health bar of the opponent wins a bout.
 The first to win two bouts becomes the winner of the match.
 Each round is timed, which can be adjusted or deactivated in the game options; if both fighters still have health remaining when time expires, the fighter with more health wins the round.
 The game features four levels of difficulty.
 Although inaccessible during normal play, players can also activate a turbo mode for faster playing speed similar to Street Fighter II: Hyper Fighting via cheat code.
 In single-player mode, players can choose from seven playable characters and fight against computer-controlled fighters.
 A hidden character can be fought by fulfilling certain conditions.
 If all of the opponents are defeated on the Normal difficulty or higher, the player will be able to fight against the Guardian.
-Like Mortal Kombat, special and death moves are performed by entering button commands while pressing the d-pad.
-A notable feature is the ability to turn opponents into feces by performing a "Poopality", a finishing move which players execute against a defeated opponent.
+Like in Mortal Kombat, special and death moves are performed by entering button commands while pressing the d-pad.
+The player can turn opponents into feces by performing a "Poopality", a finishing move which players execute against a defeated opponent.
 Multiplayer options include a local two-player versus mode and a network mode.
 When network mode is activated, players are required to dial each other with the Jaguar Voice Modem for online play.